I Saved $800+ by Pairing Basic Economy With the Right Credit Card and Chase Ultimate Rewards Points

 Also, take a look at this list of the best credit cards to avoid baggage fees.
 Free checked-bag perks are common with cobranded airline credit cards but don’t forget about the other cards that can help you avoid charges for airline checked baggage.
 American Express offers several cards that include annual statement credits to cover incidental fees for your preferred airline, including:

-- The Platinum Card® from American Express: Up to $200 annual statement credit for incidental purchases on one selected airline
+- The Platinum Card® from American Express: Up to $200 annual statement credit for incidental purchases on one selected airline (enrollment required)

-- The Business Platinum® Card from American Express: Up to $200 annual statement credit for incidental purchases on one selected airline
+- The Business Platinum® Card from American Express: Up to $200 annual statement credit for incidental purchases on one selected airline (enrollment required)

 These statement credits can cover all sorts of fees like inflight meals, lounge passes and checked baggage fees — but if you want priority boarding you’ll have to choose a cobranded airline credit card.